zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 On Strix Halo, local Vulkan builds of `llama.cpp` consistently sustain ~45–50 tok/s on 120B-class MoE models, while LM Studio’s packaged runtimes are capped at ~30 tok/s.

-Several factors likely contribute to this gap:
+A combination of several factors potentially contribute to this gap, including:

 - **Shader paths**.
 A custom build guarantees cooperative-matrix kernels are present and can be selected for dense workloads.
 Packaged binaries may omit them or fall back to generic matmuls, especially on less common quantization formats.
 - **Runtime orchestration**.
 LM Studio introduces additional IPC and JSON streaming layers.
 This simplifies GUI and API integration but adds measurable per-token latency.
 - **Defaults and flags**.
-Local builds can be tuned with larger batch/ubatch sizes, FlashAttention toggles, and architecture-specific flags.
+Local builds can be tuned with larger batch/ubatch sizes, Flash Attention toggles, and architecture-specific flags.
 GUI defaults are more conservative.

 Regardless, the takeaway is clear: